 The list below is illustrative of the types of misconduct which may fall into the various categories and is not exhaustive.
-However, it is important that each case is considered on its individual merits to
+However, it is important that each case is considered on its individual merits to determine its category.

-MINOR MISCONDUCT
+1.1 MINOR MISCONDUCT